Keeping it sparse: Computing Persistent Homology revisited: Abstract

 \section{Abstract}

 In this work, we study several variants of matrix reduction via Gaussian elimination that try to keep the reduced matrix sparse.
-The motivation comes from the growing field of topological data analysis where matrix reduction is the major subroutine to compute barcodes.
-We propose two novel variants of the standard algorithm, called swap and retrospective reductions, which improve upon state-of-the-art techniques on several examples in practice.
+The motivation comes from the growing field of topological data analysis where matrix reduction is the major subroutine to compute barcodes, the main invariant therein.
+We propose two novel variants of the standard algorithm, called swap and retrospective reductions.
+We test them on a large collection of data against other known variants to compare their efficiency, and we find that sometimes they provide a considerable speed-up.
 We also present novel output-sensitive bounds for the retrospective variant which better explain the discrepancy between the cubic worst-case complexity bound and the almost linear practical behavior of matrix reduction.
 Finally, we provide several constructions on which one of the variants performs strictly better than the others.

-\section{Introduction.}
+\section{Introduction}